Muscular Dystrophy In Children: Types, Causes, Signs And Treatment

 Research is ongoing to find a treatment for muscular dystrophy.
 Scientists are hopeful that cell-based therapy, gene therapy, antisense oligonucleotide, growth factor pathways, and stop codon read-through may provide new treatment options for muscular dystrophy in children (22).

-The muscular dystrophy is a group of genetic disorders affecting the muscles.
+Muscular dystrophy is an umbrella term for a group of genetic disorders in children affecting the muscles.
 Also, there is no effective cure to treat muscular dystrophy rather than managing its symptoms and improving the quality of life.
 You can support your child by providing the best care they require.
 Ensure they take medications and follow all the doctor’s instructions.
 Remember, with the advancing technologies and treatments, children with muscular dystrophy can go to school, college and study.

 Infographic: Types Of Muscular Dystrophy In Children